zsala/online-photo-book/README.md

 - [ ] (multi) user handling logic

 # Missing enhancments
+- [ ] JS optimization: minify and bundle js for production ready code, consistent class / id namings for js related logic
+- [ ] CSS optimizatin: cleanup css (one naming convention), minify and bundle correctly
-- [ ] lazy loading for images
+- [ ] Performance optimization: lazy loading for images, optimize image resolution based on user screen
-- [ ] cleanup the css
-- [ ] class / id -> use consistent naming for css and js related stuff
+- [ ] Introduce consistent versioning of the project and road-map
+- [ ] Conceptualize and document the development of the project (tbd)

 # Made with a lot of :heart: on and for: